If you enjoy this website, and would like it to remain open, please make a donation to Kate Tattersall Adventures. Click here.

 Half farthing: Made of copper, and worth only an eighth of a penny, these little coins were 18 mm in diameter and minted many years between 1828 and 1856, originally intended for use in Ceylon.
 During Victoria’s reign they were produced ten years: 1839, ’42 to ’44, ’47, ’51 to ’54, and ’56.
 A bust of the young queen appeared on the obverse (front), and on the reverse read HALF FARTHING with a crown above and a rose below, then in 1842 and ensuing years the addition of a thistle and shamrock with the rose, because the coin became legal tender throughout the United Kingdom.
 Whether it is Victoria’s Imperial State Crown or St. Edward’s Crown (which looked very much alike) is debatable, but most lean towards the latter because what appears to be the same crown was featured on coins prior to Victoria’s reign.
 The coins were used in Britain and Ceylon until they were demonetized (no longer accepted) in 1869.
 There were also quarter farthings produced for Ceylon, and third farthings produced for Malta.

-Farthing: Dating back to 1714, they were made of copper until 1860 when they switched to bronze.
+Farthing: Dating back to the reign of Charles I when they were minted in various forms of tin or copper (or a combination) and sometimes used as tokens, during the 19th Century they were copper until 1860 when they switched to bronze.
 Worth a quarter of a penny, during Victoria’s reign the copper years were 22 mm in diameter and the bronze years 20 mm, and produced every year except 1837, ’70, ’71, and ’89.
 The coins featured a bust of the queen on the obverse with the date below, which changed along with the metal used in 1860 to include a laureate and draped robe on her shoulders, and to an older bust in 1874, then elderly and veiled in 1895.
 On the reverse sat Britannia with a helmet, shield and trident, and a rose, thistle and shamrock below, then in 1860 a lighthouse and sailboat were added, and the date appeared below.
 From 1838 to the end of 1859 the same dies used to produce the obverses of the gold sovereign were used on the farthings.
 Farthings were accepted in circulation up until 1960.

 Halfpenny (ha’penny, hayp’ny): Like the farthing during Victoria’s reign, the halfpenny was minted in copper up until 1860, then in bronze.
 The diameter remained the same, at 25.5 mm (about an inch across) and featured a bust of the queen on the obverse similar to the farthing: the young bust with the date below(1838-60); a laureate and draped bust (1860-73); an older looking Victoria with laureate and draped bust (1874-94); and an elderly veiled bust (1895 to 1901).
 On the reverse sat Britannia with HALF PENNY around the edge, and rose, thistle and shamrock below, replaced by the date in 1860.
 The lighthouse and sailboat were added in 1860, but removed in 1895, and the design of Britannia was enlarged.
 Halfpennies were produced for circulation until 1967.